-Educational Background and Business Experience: Rebecca White (b.1969) earned a B.A. in Mathematics in 1994 from the University of California at Berkeley and is a candidate for the dual MBA/MPA degree in Sustainable Solutions at Presidio Graduate School.
-She worked for RS Investments in San Francisco from 2004-2016 in client service and relationship management and for Victory Capital (Victory Capital acquired RS Investments in 2016) as director in institutional markets until 2019.
+Educational Background and Business Experience: Rebecca White (b.1969) earned a B.A. in Mathematics in 1994 from the University of California at Berkeley and a dual MBA/MPA degree in Sustainable Solutions at Presidio Graduate School in 2023.
+She worked for RS Investments in San Francisco from 2004- 2016 in client service and relationship management and for Victory Capital (Victory Capital acquired RS Investments in 2016) as director in institutional markets until 2019.
 She joined HII in October of 2021.
 Ms. White is a CFA charterholder.